AI Emotion Particles - xelsed.ai

 emotionInput object

-p5.Element reference to the HTML text input field where users type emotions
+A p5.Element reference to the HTML text input where users type how they feel

 let emotionInput;